lupyuen/lupyuen.github.io/src/display3.md

 # Clocks and Resets for Display Controller

-_JH7110 Display Subsystem is now powered up..._
+_JH7110 Display Subsystem is already powered up..._

 _What about the Display Controller?_